MolassesLover/CleanLoop/README.md

 ## Installation

-The [`src/cli.py`](https://github.com/MolassesLover/CleanLoop/blob/master/test/test.sh) can be installed as the `clean-loop` command using `pip`.
+The [`src/cli.py`](https://github.com/MolassesLover/CleanLoop/blob/master/test/test.sh) file can be installed as the `clean-loop` command using `pip`.

 You can install it from [GitHub](https://github.com/MolassesLover/CleanLoop):